 This can all look slightly scary, especially to a new driver, which is why we’ve put together this list of our favourite new cars for first-time buyers.
 They’re all affordable and cheap to run but that certainly doesn’t mean they’re dull.
 These cars all variously offer scope for customisation, impressive driver enjoyment or styling flair and desirability.

 Another advantage of buying a new car is that it’ll come with the latest safety equipment, should the worst happen – something that will be a huge comfort to the families of young and inexperienced drivers.

 We also reckon the up! is one of the more stylish cars in its class, and it’s pretty good fun to drive too.
-While the up! has the same underpinnings as the Skoda Citigo and SEAT Mii, it’s the only one now offering a petrol engine and is therefore the cheapest of the three to buy.
+While the up! has the same underpinnings as the Skoda Citigo and SEAT Mii, it’s the only one still on sale.
 Both the Skoda and SEAT are still well worthy of consideration but new electric versions are much more expensive than their petrol counterparts.

 The Ford Fiesta is a true household name and frequently sits at the top of the best-sellers list.
 It’s a terrific car to drive and, thanks to an innovation called MyKey, it’s a car that parents can confidently entrust to a younger family member.
 Essentially, it enables a number of behaviour-related settings to be imposed, such as a maximum speed, a seatbelt reminder and even a maximum volume for the stereo.
 The settings are coded to one key, but normalised settings take over when another key is used.